WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

 ### Step 5 - Publish an update

-If you configured your script properly, you can finally publish app updates from GitHub Actions.
+If everything is configured properly, you can finally publish app updates from GitHub Actions.
 Head over to your repo, select the **Actions** tab, and select the workflow you just created.
 Click the **Run workflow** button to publish an update.

 ![Publish an update](wildernesslabs-publish.jpg)

+### End-To-End Sample Repo

+If you're having issues getting your publisher to work, you can refer to our [F7FeatherDemo](https://github.com/WildernessLabs/F7FeatherDemo) repo that has a basic Meadow F7 Feather application with OTA Updates enabled along with the GitHub Action Publisher properly configured.